Questions & answers

 The scales are useful shortcuts when trying to accomplish melodies, solos, licks and improvisation.
 Without knowledge of scales it is much harder to improvise and find melodies.
 By knowing scales, you have the knowledge of which notes that fundamentally fits together.

 Scales are essential for many music styles.
 A guitarist playing flamenco, a saxophonist playing jazz or a pianist playing pop songs often use scales.

 Since it is impossible to memorize all scales, you have to be selective.
-How many scales you learn depends on your ambitions as well – if you play piano only a few hours a week it would probably be hard to keep all that many scales in your memory.
-The first scales to learn is the major scales, these are essential to understand keys and to get a better understanding how melodies are constructed.
-You could also start improvising your own songs after you have learned these scales.
+How many scales you learn depends on your ambitions as well.
+If you play piano only a few hours a week it would probably be hard to keep all that many scales in your memory.
+The first scales to learn are the Major scales, which are essential to understand keys and to get a better understanding how melodies are constructed.

 This is the hard part.
 As said earlier, the numbers of scales you can hold in memory depends to a high degree on how often you play.
-If you learn five categories of scales and take a break a couple of weeks there is of course a risk that you will have problems to recapitulate all of them.
-In other words, you need to learn scales and keep repeating them.
+If you learn five categories of scales and take a break a couple of weeks there is a risk that you will have problems to recapitulate all of them.
+You need to learn scales and keep repeating them.

 When learning scales in the same category, it will be easier if you observe that the intervals are the same.
 And if you want to learn many categories of scales, it will be easier if you compare them to each other and observe patterns.
 This is especially obvious then studying the modes, which all are variations of the major scales.

 Questions from visitors